Celayix Home » How to Handle a Toxic Work Environment

 What is a Toxic Work Environment?

 Toxic workplaces are described as any job in which the work, the environment, the people, or any combination of these factors causes major disruptions in your personal life.
 Work can feel like a second home for many individuals.
 Employees devote the majority of their waking hours to their occupation.
-After family and friends, coworkers and team are likely to be the individuals with whom employees interact the most in their lives.
+After family and friends, coworkers and teams are often the people employees interact with the most.

 However, in a toxic workplace, it is impossible to be effective and fulfilled.
 Even if one works from home, a bad work environment can reach beyond physical boundaries.
 The intangible aspects that make a workplace healthy or unhealthy can have an impact on personal life, health, and self-esteem.
 “A toxic environment keeps people in a fight or flight mindset—the constant pump of cortisol, testosterone, and norepinephrine generates physical, emotional, and mental stress,” says Cheri Torres, an Asheville, North Carolina-based business leadership coach.